Applying for a Taxi (Hackney Carriage) or Private Hire Driver Licence

 - a letter from a licensed private hire operator, with an offer of employment (private hire applicants only)

-- payment of the application fees (including those for the badge deposit, the DBS check, and the driving licence check)
+- payment of the application fees (including those for the DBS check, and the driving licence check)

 Upon receipt of your application, we will arrange for the necessary checks to be made on your behalf.
 Please note that these checks may take up to 12 weeks to complete, and you will not be entitled to work as a taxi driver during this period.